Compounding Disadvantage: Auditing Intersectional Bias in LLM-Generated Explanations Across Indian and American STEM

-We evaluate model behaviour on two datasets that are grounded in engineering backgrounds. \textbf{MATH-50.} Following \citet{weissburg2025llms}, we use the MATH dataset \cite{hendrycks2021measuring}, a collection of mathematical problems spanning seven subjects: Algebra, Counting and Probability, Geometry, Intermediate Algebra, Number Theory, Pre-algebra, and Precalculus.
-Problems are divided into five difficulty levels.
-For the ranking task, we sample 50 problem-solution pairs per subject-level combination.
-For the generation task, we sample three problems per subject from Level 3, keeping the problem content constant across all profiles.

-\textbf{JEEBench.} To gain more context around Indian Institutions, we evaluate on JEEBench. \cite{arora2023have}, a dataset of problems drawn from the Joint Entrance Examination (JEE).
-JEE is India's highly competitive national-level engineering entrance examination, and preparation for it is a common experience shared by Indian engineering students.
-The dataset includes problems from Mathematics, Physics, and Chemistry, spanning multiple formats (single-correct MCQ, multiple-correct MCQ, Numeric, and integer-type).
+We evaluate model behavior on two datasets grounded in undergraduate STEM education.
+MATH-50 \cite{hendrycks2021measuring} is a standardized benchmark used in prior LLM evaluation work \cite{weissburg2025llms}.
+The dataset covers seven mathematical subjects: Algebra, Counting and Probability, Geometry, Intermediate Algebra, Number Theory, Pre-algebra, and Precalculus, across five difficulty levels.
+We also evaluate on JEEBench \cite{arora2023have}, a dataset of problems from the Joint Entrance Examination (JEE), India's national engineering entrance examination, to capture content specific to Indian engineering education.
+The dataset covers Mathematics, Physics, and Chemistry across four formats: single-correct MCQ, multiple-correct MCQ, numeric, and integer-type.
 We sample 50 problems across subjects, using the same set for all profiles.

-\subsubsection{\textbf{Experimental Tasks}}
+\subsection{Experimental Tasks}